 Certainly the Australian racquet industry was creating a booming export market in the 1930′s and both the UK and USA were complaining about the inroads Australian makers were having on sales.

 Also alive and well in the 1930′s was inventiveness.
 The Empire Racquet company in Sydney created an adjustable balance system inside the racquet handle which featured a wind up device.
 So did Alexander’s with a model called the “Airstream”.
 Also around the same time Harry Webeck invented a mercury tube system inside the racquet which permitted the weight of the racquet to change during the motion of a shot.
-Slazenger introduced models with this feature.
+Slazenger adopted the patent and introduced models with this feature.

 Racquet making trends were also being driven from Australia.
 More colourful graphics required new skills in air brushing, bindings and decal making, the semi flat top re emerged thanks to Jack Crawford trying it one day and then using a new model of it to win Wimbledon in 1933.